AmmarRiaz123/myapp-backend/README_auth_api.md

 - Always send the `access_token` in the `Authorization` header for protected/admin endpoints.
 - Store tokens securely on the frontend.
 - Use the refresh flow if the token expires.
-- Only signup, verify, login, and password reset endpoints are public.
+- Only signup, verify, login, password reset, and product listing/details endpoints are public.

 **All requests and responses use JSON format.**